Photo by Joseph NilatS on Unsplash

 1. Arrive early at the parks.

 Get to the parks as close to opening as possible.
 The earlier you are, the shorter the lines will be.
 Minimizing line waiting is the key to a fun vacation with children!
-Crowds start picking up at 10 a.m., so try to make the most out of your early mornings.
+Crowds start picking up at 10 a.m.

 2. Take breaks as needed.

-Some people suggest leaving the parks at naptime, but see if your small child will nap in the stroller.
-There are tons of quiet, air-conditioned places to hang out, or sometimes it's just fun to stroll around and people watch while the baby naps.
-However, it’s important to be mindful of your children and their needs.
+Some suggest leaving the parks at naptime, but see if your child will nap in the stroller.
+There are many quiet, air-conditioned places to hang out, or sometimes it's just fun to stroll around and people-watch while the baby naps.
+However, be mindful of your children and their needs.
 If they seem overstimulated, maybe a restful afternoon at the resort will be just what they need.

 3. Use Baby Swap.

 The rides with height requirements offer Baby Swap.
-One person goes through the line (either stand-by or Fastpass line) and asks for a Baby Swap ticket.
-Then, after the ride, the other person who was waiting with the baby can go ride without waiting in the standby line.
-This is good if you intend to ride any of the bigger rides.
-When you have an older child, it’s especially fun because they get to ride the big rides twice!
+One person goes through the line (either standby or Lightning line) and asks for a Baby Swap ticket.
+Then, after the ride, the other person, who was waiting with the baby, rides without waiting in the standby line.
+Baby Swap is good if you intend to ride bigger rides.
+It's even more fun when you have an older child because they get to ride the big rides twice!

 4. Bring pajamas.